sehlen-bsi/botan-docs/docs/testspec/src/05_hash.rst

 SHA-512/256 is tested with the following constraints:

--  Number of test cases: 1
+-  Number of test cases: 2

--  In: empty message
+-  In: empty message, 112 bits message
 -  Out: 256 bits

 The following table shows an example test case with one test vector.
 All